DanielBoxer/BlenDir/README.md

 2. Press `Shift` `Ctrl` `F` (default keymap)
 3. Use the BlenDir file browser to save the file
 4. Folders will be created automatically after saving!
+5. If the reference folder is set, you will now be able to quickly open your references when opening this project

 ## Installation